 Frances Peck

 Hi, and thanks for visiting my website.
-You may know me as an editor, ghostwriter, and instructor.
+You may know me as a Vancouver-based editor, ghostwriter, and instructor.
 This website is about me as a creative writer.

 My first novel, The Broken Places, came out in April 2022.
 To my delight (and relief), the book was well received.
 Readers and reviewers praised it, book clubs enjoyed it, the Globe and Mail named it a best book of 2022, and it was a finalist for the 2023 Rakuten Kobo Emerging Writer Prize.

-My second novel, Uncontrolled Flight, hits the shelves September 1, 2023.
-Early readers are calling it another literary page-turner.
-I hope that if you pick up a copy, you’ll enjoy it too.
+My second novel, Uncontrolled Flight, hit the shelves September 1, 2023.
+Readers are calling it another literary page-turner, reviewers are enthusiastic, and 49th Shelf named it a best book of 2023.
+I hope that if you pick up a copy, the story will grab you too.

 Sign up